-In present study was conducted to the effect of dexmedetomidine administration on neurocognitive dysfunction, hemodynamics, sedation and postoperative recovery after total laryngectomy in the elderly indivuals.
-Our result showed that the Dex group expressed significantly lower heart rates and MAP than controls until the 300-min follow-up (P0.001).
-Dexmedetomidine can decrease norepinephrine release, reducing catecholamine release from nerve endings which leading to a decrease in heart rate and blood pressure this is correlated Tobias et al and Guo et al 12-reported a significant decrease in MAP and heart rate with Dex administration compared to controls (P < 0.05).
-This consequence was evident 3 h after drug administration till 12-h assessment

-Volkovet al. reported that dexmedetomidine was connected with noticeably decreased inhaled anesthetic requirements during traumatic phases of surgeries. which is correlated with sevoflurane consumption significantly decreased in the Dex group 135.9 compared of 166.5 ml (P < 0.001) Sharma et al. reported a 41% reduction in sevoflurane consumption in patients receiving IV dexmedetomidine as an adjuvant in patients undergoing laparoscopic cholecystectomy under general anesthesia.
+In present study was conducted to the effect of dexmedetomidine administration on neurocognitive dysfunction, hemodynamics, sedation and postoperative recovery after total laryngectomy in the elderly individuals.
+Our result showed that the Dex group expressed significantly lower heart rates and MAP than controls until the 300-min follow-up (P > 0.001).
+Dexmedetomidine can decrease norepinephrine release, reducing catecholamine release from nerve endings which leading to a decrease in heart rate and blood pressure.
+This correlates with the findings of Tobias et al and Guo et al 12-13 who reported a significant decrease in MAP and heart rate with Dex administration compared to controls (P < 0.05).
+This consequence was evident in 3 h after drug administration till 12-h assessment.
+Volkov et al.14 reported that dexmedetomidine was connected with noticeably decreased inhaled anesthetic requirements during traumatic phases of surgeries. which is correlated with sevoflurane consumption significantly decreased in the Dex group 135.9 compared of 166.5 ml (P < 0.001).
+Sharma et al.15 reported a 41% reduction in sevoflurane consumption in patients receiving IV dexmedetomidine as an adjuvant in patients undergoing laparoscopic cholecystectomy under general anesthesia.

 In the current study, the incidence of CV side effects was significantly higher with Dex administration.
 Bradycardia was encountered in 26.2 and 9.7% of cases, while hypotension was encountered in 48.7 in the Dex and control groups15.1% of cases respectively.
 Accordingly, both fluid and ephedrine intake increased with Dex administration.
-In Xu et al study reported that dexmedetomidine also has some disadvantages, including inducing the increased risk for bradycardia and hypotension in old patients.

-In present study, the time to first analgesic request showed a significant prolongation in the Dex group 4.73 vs. 2.34h in controls-P < 0.001 which similar to the Liang et al report this may be due to analgesic effect of dexmedetomidine, which is mediated through inhibition of nociceptive impulse transmission through the posterior horn of the spinal cordan and also it promotes acetylcholine release from spinal interneurons, leading to the overproduction of nitric oxide that acts as a mediator for analgesia.

-Zhang et al.[18]results showed that the overall incidence of delirium showed a significant decrease in the Dex group compared to controls.
-Delirium score had mean values of 13.2 and 17.4 in the Dex and control groups which correlated with present study 9.9 vs. 25.3%, respectively-P=0.006.
+In Xu et al16 study reported that dexmedetomidine also has some disadvantages, high risk of bradycardia and hypotension in old patients.
+In present study, the time for first analgesic request showed a significant prolongation in the Dex group 4.73 vs. 2.34h in controls-P < 0.001 which similar to the Liang et al17 report this may be due to analgesic effect of dexmedetomidine, which is mediated through inhibition of nociceptive impulse transmission through the posterior horn of the spinal column and also it promotes acetylcholine release from spinal interneurons, leading to the overproduction of nitric oxide that acts as a mediator for analgesia.
+Zhang et al.18 results showed that the overall incidence of delirium showed a significant decrease in the Dex group compared to controls.
+Delirium score had mean values of 13.2 and 17.4 in the Dex and control groups which correlated with present study 9.9 vs. 25.3%, respectively-P = 0.006.
 In agreement with our results, recent studies also noted that dexmedetomidine decreased emergence agitation after surgery.
+The observation is that the dexmedetomidine decreased emergence of agitation after surgery.

-In the present study, there was no significant difference between the two study groups about basal S100B protein levels (Basal S100B protein levels 88.1 in the Dex and 94.58 ng/l control groups, P 0.116), when postoperative levels showed a significant reduction in the Dex group compared to controls (122.41 vs. 587.99 ng/l in controls-P< 0.001).
-It is an acidic calcium-binding protein; a biomarker of central nervous system injury which is similar to Bindra et al.[19] reported that the Dex group was associated with a significant decrease in serum

-S100B protein at 24- and 8-h readings.
+In the present study, there was no significant difference between the two study groups about basal S100B protein levels (Basal S100B protein levels 88.1 in the Dex and 94.58 ng/l in the control groups, P 0.116), when postoperative levels showed a significant reduction in the Dex group compared to controls (122.41 vs. 587.99 ng/l in controls-P< 0.001).
+It is an acidic calciumbinding protein; a biomarker of central nervous system injury which is similar to Bindra et al.19 reported that the Dex group was associated with a significant decrease in serum S100B protein at 24- and 8-h readings.
 The former had mean values of 52.55 and 99.34 ng/ml.